cgore2/CSC-4330-Tactics-Game/Project Management Document.md

 Daniel LaBorde: created the development view diagram and added my sample dolphin sprite.

+Stephen Harb: I made the write section 3 and 4, created the interface flowchart and assisted with document edits.

 ####11/7/16 –
 Chris Gore, Stephen Harb, Daniel LaBorde, Mason Meredith – Began separation of coding duties and implementing classes and the basic framework to be used in our project.
 Included are creating the unit class and all fields needed for the dolphin units which was implemented by Chris Gore and Daniel LaBorde.
 The background and the basics of the game board was assigned to Stephen Harb.
 Lastly, the Player class involving what is to be controlled by the players was to be implemented by Mason Meredith.

 Mason Meredith: Simple duty assignments.
 Each of us were more or less equally involved in this meeting.

 Daniel LaBorde: discussed and got assigned coding duties.

+Stephen Harb: Created a preliminary UML for the code based on a previous but related project, discussed roles using unity.

 ####11/10/16 –
 Chris Gore, Stephen Harb, Daniel LaBorde, Mason Meredith – Discussed further details on project implementation.
 Discussions on abandoning Unity engine due to difficulties the team had with working with the engine.